anovak10/DeepJet_DBB/README.md

 ```
 This will take a while.
 Please log out and in again once the installation is finised.

-When the installation was successful, the DeepJet tools need to be compiled.
+When the installation was successful, the DeepJet_DBB tools need to be compiled.
 ```
 cd <your working dir>
-cd DeepJet/environment
+cd DeepJet_DBB/environment
 bash
 source lxplus_env.sh / gpu_env.sh
 cd ../modules